-In 2021, a YHDP renewal applicant may opt to replace its current project with a new project.
-The new project can include activities ineligible under the CoC Program and can retain parts of its old program, provided the replacement project demonstrates it will directly address youth homelessness, and includes approval by the CoC.
+In 2022, a YHDP renewal applicant may opt to replace its current project with a new project.
+The new project can include activities ineligible under the CoC Program and can retain parts of its old program, provided the replacement project demonstrates it will directly address youth homelessness, and include a letter of support from the Youth Advisory Board (YAB).
 Eligible replacement project types:

 - PSH

+- RRH

 - TH-RRH

 - TH or Crisis Residential TH

 - CES focused on youth

-- Supportive Services Only (SSO) e.g., housing search, case management, drop-in centers, legal services, or street outreach (SO)
+- SSO housing search, case management, drop-in centers, legal services, street outreach (SO)

 - Host homes and kinship care

-- Other innovative project approved by YAB and CoC that provides evidence it will achieve
+- HMIS

+- Shared housing